 The Andante House, The Little Japanese Village

 When I found this place online, I immediately attracted to this Japanese style of houses.
 There must be some interesting facts about it, so suddenly like, “AHA!” appeared in my mind that I got something to explore and write about.
-Maybe there is other place like this in Taiwan but I am pretty sure it won’t be as original as this because it was built long time ago, in year 1928-1933, and it used to be a dormitory for Japanese employees during that time.
+Maybe there is another place like this in Taiwan but I am pretty sure it won’t be as original as this because it was built a long time ago, in the year 1928-1933, and it used to be a dormitory for Japanese employees during that time.
 Because of that, when we walk in this complex which has 13 houses, we will feel like walking in a little neighbourhood.

 The Andante House, Living In Older Days

 I believe it is not easy to maintain this place especially the house itself.
 The house has been retouched and modernized at certain part for the convenience of the staying guests.

 Two unique things about here are: One, they don’t provide electric water boiler, so if we need hot water, we shall get it from the water dispenser located at the public library in the complex.
 Two, the hot water is limited to the water tank placed behind the house.
 So, if it runs out, we have to inform them to refill.
 But no worries though, the water provided should be sufficient for the staying guest.
 They should have already calculated the normal amount of water each guest usually needs daily.
 Why is that so?
 That’s to keep as much as possible the originality lifestyle in the house.

 One common feature of Japanese houses is that they have many sliding doors, so does this house.
 One room to another room is separated by sliding doors made of paper squares glued on a wood lattice that allows soft light to pass through.
 Tatami mats are also used to cover the floor of most of the rooms.